raisakarasik/lanl-auth-cybersecurity/README.md

 multisample.py
 ```

-I then jupyter notebook to creat 55 features and tried a few classifiers to see how well I can predict success for authentication.
+I then used jupyter notebook to create 55 features and tried a few classifiers to see how well I can predict success for authentication.
 This code and results can be found in

 ```
 machine learning.ipynb or machine learning.pdf